hetznercloud/fleeting-plugin-hetzner/docs/tutorials/setup-gitlab-ci-test-infrastructure-from-scratch.md

 ### 2.2.
 Get a runner authentication token

-For the GitLab Runner to retrieve jobs from your GitLab instance, we must get a runner authentication token.
+The **GitLab Runner** needs a runner authentication token to retrieve jobs from your GitLab instance.
 You may choose between [an instance runner](https://docs.gitlab.com/ee/ci/runners/runners_scope.html#create-an-instance-runner-with-a-runner-authentication-token), [a group runner](https://docs.gitlab.com/ee/ci/runners/runners_scope.html#create-a-group-runner-with-a-runner-authentication-token) or [a project runner](https://docs.gitlab.com/ee/ci/runners/runners_scope.html#create-a-project-runner-with-a-runner-authentication-token).

 ### 2.3.
-Configure the Fleeting plugin
+Configure the fleeting plugin

 Open the `/etc/gitlab-runner/config.toml` file, and replace the content with the configuration below: